fiap-pos-5mlet-group-114/tech_challenge_3/README.md

 ## Project Objective

-The main objective of the project is to be a POC(prove of concept) on how using as minimum parameters as possible(latitude, longitude, altitude, hour, month, day) can still be viable on predicting(with regression) temperature on a certain place in the world.
+The main objective of the project is to be a POC(proof of concept) on how using as minimum parameters as possible(latitude, longitude, altitude, hour, month, day) can still be viable on predicting(with regression) temperature on a certain place in the world.

 ## Project Def